asafdari-boop/Song-Database-Assembler/README.md

 To use clone or fork and download the dependecies using pip install -r requirements.txt

-Then simply run python dl_video_urls.py and follow prompts
+Then simply run python dl_video_urls.py and then the bash file to download